solderneer/solderneer/site/src/content/notes/the-opposite-of-a-trap-is-a-garden.md

 ---
-title: "The opposite of a trap is a garden"
+title: The opposite of a trap is a garden
-emoji: "🌱"
+emoji: 🌱
 pubDate: 01-Dec-2022
 updatedDate: 04-Jan-2023
 tags: []